We're only our best

 Deepen your learning and make a difference in the lives of others by getting involved -- locally, regionally, nationally and internationally.
 From planting a community garden to tutoring local kids to community-based research projects, the Center for Community Engagement and Service Learning (CCESL) offers numerous opportunities to develop into an empathetic, aware and involved human being through community service, civic engagement, civic leadership and engaged citizenship.

 100% of HWS students participate in community service, service learning and/or community-based research.
 Annually, students contribute over 80,000 hours of service and engagement and generate approximately $110,000 in fundraising efforts that are directed to non-profit organizations.
 Our campus efforts regularly receive national recognition:

 - Carnegie Classification - HWS is one of only 28 baccalaureate colleges selected for the Community Engagement Classification designation by the Carnegie Foundation for the Advancement of Teaching.

-- Washington Monthly - For the five years in a row, Hobart and William Smith have been among the top five U.S. liberal arts institutions for service.
-HWS ranked 3rd in the nation for service in the 2021 College Guide and Rankings.
+- Washington Monthly - For the seventh year in a row, Hobart and William Smith are among the top five U.S. liberal arts institutions for service.

 - Voter Engagement - HWS participates in the National Study of Learning, Voting and Engagement and has received recognition as a Best College for Student Voting by Washington Monthly.